nikiily/nikiily.github.io/README.md

 - **custom projects**

-this portfolio is built with HTML, CSS (Tailwind), and JavaScript for a completely static experience that loads fast and works everywhere.
+this portfolio is built with HTML, CSS (Tailwind), and JavaScript.